anettleship/flask-structure-fiddle/README.md

 # flask-structure-fiddle

+How to launch:

+SECRET_KEY must be set as an environment variable before launch.

+    set SECRET_KEY=keepmysecretkeysecretplease

 A proof of concept Flask app to play with Flask features such as Blueprints and Database models and revise Flask application layout following an externally prescribed structure.

 I started off working from this article and adopted the structure proposed here: